PD0DIB/Nextion_HAM-radio-screens/MODEL 7/README.md

 However, you can modify the files by changing / substitute the fonts into an accepted font-type for the new Ediotor and recompile this file.

-I'm in the process to 'convert' the files for the new editor; those files can be found in the folde "New Editor" in this repository.